-Benchmark's Phoenix facility completely disrupts the electronics product development model for aerospace, defense, next generation telecommunications, high-performance computing, and complex industrial products.
+Benchmark's Phoenix facility completely disrupts the electronics product development model for aerospace, defense, next-gen communications, advanced computing, and complex industrial products.
 We assert that innovation through rapid iteration can, and does apply, to high-reliability products.
 The ability to build, test, gather data, diagnose, improve, and build again is essential to moving these technologies forward.
 Yes, we test in a lab and not with beta users because detecting a failure in the field is not an option.
 But we don't accept that high-reliability products are the exception to rapid innovation through iteration.

 If installing the right equipment in a facility was sufficient to force this shift, someone else would have done it by now.
 So what’s our secret sauce?
 We housed Benchmark Lark Technology in our Phoenix facility, giving customers access to Lark’s 30+ years' heritage in cutting-edge RF technologies, deep engineering expertise, and the most advanced manufacturing processes.
 This combination enables dramatic results, such as RF systems that perform at 110 GHz and Very High-Density Interconnect (VDHI) circuit boards featuring one mil lines and traces in 10+ layers.